(29 credits of coursework plus a 12 credit, year-long field experience)

 How to Declare (Admission and Declaration Process):

-- Letter of intent stating a) why you want to become a school administrator, b) how your understanding of diversity relates to improving learning for all students, and c) your goals and objectives as an education leader.
+- Letter of intent stating (a) your goals and objectives as a district-level leader and (b) how your understanding of diversity relates to improving learning for all students.

 - Résumé outlining your education and professional history.